McGillX/edx_data_research/README.md

 ##Contents

-parsing - contains the scripts and procedures used to convert the raw data (json, sql, mongodb) from edx to MongoDB
+parsing - contains the scripts and procedures used to convert the raw data (json, sql, csv, mongodb) from edx to MongoDB